patricklafrance/wmfnext-shell/README.md

 You can start the host application and make sure everything compile, you should see __Hello from remote!__.

 Now, as stated previously, this shell add an opinionated layer on top of [Webpack Module Federation](https://webpack.js.org/concepts/module-federation) dependencies sharing mecanism.
-Our take is that remote modules should not strictly share standalone components but rather share modules which represents whole sub domains of the application.
+Our take is that remote modules should not share standalone components but rather strictly sharing modules representing an whole sub domains of the application.

-Remember earlier when we told the `ModuleFederationPlugin` to expose a `register.js` file?
+Remember earlier when we told that by convention a remote module must expose a `register.js` file?

-It's this file which will receive the host and runtime and register the remote module pages and navigation items.
+At bootstrap, it's this file which will act as the remote module entry point, e.g. it will be loaded and called by the host application with all the shared stuff as parameters.

-👉 So, let's create a `register.js` file at the root of the application.
+👉 So, let's create a `register.js` file at the root of the remote module application.

 ```
 remote-app